 Setting a purpose can be as simple as saying, “Hey, I’d like to know more about how things are going in front of house” or “I wanted to check in to see if there’s anything I can do to support you better.”

 Building a safe environment, on the other hand, can’t be done in a single meeting.
 You should be building trust in every daily interaction.
 Still, a quick, “I have a few questions, and I’d like you to be completely honest,” can go a long way—as long as you mean it.
 And the insights you can gain from a straightforward conversation will be more than worth it.

 (Here’s some information on how to conduct a great one-on-one.)

 It’s hard to keep an eye on the big picture when you wear so many hats.
 So, once a month, you should schedule an hour or two to get an idea of the big picture.

 To do this, you’ll need to pull out your original business plan and any planning documents you made for this year and quarter.
 How close are you to your projections?
 Where have you stuck to your plan and where have you veered away?

 You should also think about how you spend your time.
 What jobs are you doing that someone else could do?
 What important tasks are being left undone?
 If you’re constantly putting out small fires, it might be time to delegate some of your tasks so that you can focus on growing your restaurant.

 Hey, we hope this was a helpful rundown!
 If you own a restaurant, let us know what you do monthly to keep everything running smoothly.

-And a quick reminder: if your restaurant is in California, we can get you a workers’ comp quote in about 5 minutes.
+And a quick reminder: if your restaurant is in California, we can get you a workers’ comp quote in minutes.
 It’s all easy and online.
 You can also learn about different types of restaurant endorsements you may need to be fully covered.